-Website hosting and creation competitors include Amazon Web Services (AMZN), Automattic (owner of WordPress), Shopify (SHOP), Squarespace, Weebly, Wix (WIX), and more.
+Website hosting and creation competitors include Amazon Web Services (AMZN), WordPress, Shopify (SHOP), Squarespace, Weebly, Wix (WIX), and more.
 Unfortunately for GoDaddy, its site creation lags many of its competitors, in both market share and function.
 According to Datanyze, which calculates market share for web technologies, Wix is the leader in website building with a 23% market share.
 Squarespace comes in second with 17%, while Weebly has 15% and GoDaddy has just 9% of the market.